 One rule many poorly designed forms break is they ask for too much information.

-Think about what your goals are for the form and ask for the bare minimum from your customers.
+Consider your goals for the form and ask for the bare minimum from your customers.

-For example, if you want customers to sign up for your email newsletter, don’t ask for their name or phone number.
-It might be great to have your customer’s name and email address in your mailing list, but there’s little benefit for them.
+For example, don’t ask for their name or phone number if you want customers to sign up for your email newsletter.
+Having your customer’s name and email address on your mailing list might be great, but they have little benefit.

 Research shows that removing unnecessary form fields boosts completion.